International Mooting: Willem C. Vis & Jessup

 Information regarding La Trobe Law School’s International Mooting Program

 La Trobe Law has an exceptional record in the Vis Moot.
 It has reached the numerous finals and won numerous speakers awards and memorandum awards in previous years.
+In 2020, the La Trobe team ranked first overall in the general oral rounds and progressed to the final 64 teams.
 Our performances continue to improve in the Jessup Moot.

 Participation in these moots represents a unique opportunity to develop highly advanced written and oral advocacy skills and legal team work skills in a focused and personalised experiential learning environment whilst also potentially earning study credit.
 Participation also brings prestige as the moots are well known and highly regarded in the profession.

 For information about the Vis Moot and the benefits of being a La Trobe Vis mooter see the special edition of Amicus https://issuu.com/latrobelsa/docs/amicus_edn_3._final.1.

 The Vis Moot is the world’s most prestigious private international law mooting competition.
 The competition’s oral rounds are held in Hong Kong, Vis (East) Moot and Vienna Vis Moot in the three weeks preceding Easter each year.
 You can find videos of the finals and other useful resources on this moot at http://latrobe.libguides.com/v

 The Vis Moot is a mock-arbitration competition requiring students to research international commercial arbitration and the international sale of goods.
 Students must research and apply these laws to a hypothetical case between two private companies from different States, prepare two sets of written legal arguments (one for each side in the dispute), and then prepare for the oral rounds where they will arguing the case against law schools from around the world.